ffund/tcp-ip-essentials/lab-multicast/simple.md

 sudo ifconfig eth1 netmask 255.255.0.0
 ```

 Note that with this change, juliet can still reach hosts on the 10.10.1.0/24 subnet.
-However, the broadcast address that juliet will respond to has changed.
+However, the directed broadcast address that juliet will respond to has changed.
 You can verify this by finding the `Bcast` value in the output of `ifconfig eth1`.

 On "juliet", "hamlet", and "ophelia", run